Melanie Maas Geesteranus

-Melanie Henriëtte Schultz van Haegen-Maas Geesteranus (born 28 June 1970) is a retired Dutch politician and businesswoman.
+Melanie Henriëtte Maas Geesteranus (born 28 June 1970), until 2021 known by her married name Melanie Schultz van Haegen, is a retired Dutch politician and businesswoman.
 A member of the People's Party for Freedom and Democracy (VVD), she served as Minister of Infrastructure and the Environment from 2010 to 2017.

+Biography

-Maas Geesteranus attended a Gymnasium in Lisse from May 1982 until June 1988 and applied at the Leiden University in June 1988 majoring in Public administration obtaining a Bachelor of Public Administration degree in July 1990 before transferring to the Erasmus University Rotterdam and graduating with a Master of Public Administration degree in July 1994.
+Maas Geesteranus attended a Gymnasium in Lisse from May 1982 until June 1988 and applied at the Leiden University in June 1988 majoring in public administration, obtaining her Bachelor's degree in July 1990 before transferring to the Erasmus University Rotterdam and graduating with a Master of Public Administration degree in July 1994.
 Maas Geesteranus served on the Municipal Council of Leiden from May 1994 until June 1999 and served as an Alderperson in Leiden from June 1999 until July 2002.
 Maas Geesteranus worked as a management consultant for B&A Group in The Hague from January 1995 until April 1997 and as a civil servant for the department of Budgetary Affairs of the Ministry of Finance from April 1997 until June 1999.

 After the election of 2002 Maas Geesteranus was appointed as State Secretary for Transport and Water Management in the Cabinet Balkenende I, taking office on 22 July 2002.
-The Cabinet Balkenende I fell just four months later on 16 October 2002 and continued to serve in a demissionary capacity.
+The Cabinet Balkenende I fell just four months later on 16 October 2002, and continued to serve in a demissionary capacity.
 Maas Geesteranus was elected as a Member of the House of Representatives after the election of 2003, taking office on 30 January 2003.
 Following the cabinet formation of 2003 Maas Geesteranus continued as State Secretary for Transport and Water Management in the Cabinet Balkenende II, taking office on 27 May 2003.
-The Cabinet Balkenende II fell on 30 June 2006 and continued to serve in a demissionary capacity until the first cabinet formation of 2006 when it was replaced by the caretaker Cabinet Balkenende III with Schultz van Haegen remaining as State Secretary for Transport and Water Management, taking office on 7 July 2006.
-On 9 August 2006 Schultz van Haegen announced her retirement from national politics and that she would not stand for the election of 2006.
+The Cabinet Balkenende II fell on 30 June 2006, and continued to serve in a demissionary capacity until the first cabinet formation of 2006 when it was replaced by the caretaker Cabinet Balkenende III with Schultz van Haegen remaining as State Secretary for Transport and Water Management, taking office on 7 July 2006.
+On 9 August 2006, Schultz van Haegen announced her retirement from national politics and that she would not stand for the election of 2006.
 The Cabinet Balkenende III was replaced by the Cabinet Balkenende IV following the second cabinet formation of 2006 on 22 February 2007.